TymothyJHanks/Sei-Project-3/README.md

 List of Features / User Stories
 This typically will be a short list of the features / user stories that you planned during the development phase of the project
 To provide more detail, you can show how you categorized these features into Bronze (MVP), Silver, and Gold Levels and indicate which features you complete / have yet to complete
+(Our Features Include:
+  Home Page - This is the first page that opens up once you go to the site and it displays different pictures that was taken by NASA's land rovers and their satellites.
+It displays the surfaces of planets but also, images of star systems and galexies.
+We have a Navigation bar that directs you to our Create Page, Tempature Chart Page and a user Login Page.
+  Create Page - The users can be direected to this page by clicking the "Create Page" button in the navigation bar.
+Once loaded, users can input

 List of Technologies Used